Books, Print Media, Newsletters

 Author Stephen Fratallone has done a marvelous job on Eddie Dean: The Golden Cowboy.
 Included are lots of details on the family and early days of Eddie (and brother Jimmie) ... there's many family photos ... tidbits gleaned from various audio interviews with Eddie and others ... and family remembrances, much of which came from Eddie's son Ed Jr. He also did a lot of radio, and you'll learn more about his time on the WLS "National Barn Dance", Gene Autry's "Melody Ranch", the "Judy Canova Show", more.
 There's also tie-ins to Dean's many pals and business associates including Autry, Glenn Strange, Max Terhune, Andy Parker (of the Plainsmen singing group), Johnny Bond, Smiley Burnette, the Sunshine Boys, Les Paul and Mary Ford, music composter Fred Rose, celebrity manager Art Rush, more.
 Eddie is considered by myself (and many others) as having the most beautiful voice of all the singin' cowboys.
 This is a great - and long overdue - tribute.

-Published by BearManor Media, this 6 X 9 softcover has 464 pages, several hundred photos and movie art work, record/album discography, film listing, info on his brother Jimmie, more.
+Published by BearManor Media, this 6 X 9 softcover has 464 pages, several hundred photos and movie art work, record/album discography, film listing, info on Eddie's brother Jimmie, more.

 Available directly from BearManor Media and priced at about $33.00: http://www.bearmanormedia.com/eddie-dean-the-golden-cowboy-by-stephen-fratallone